Turtlecute33/PrivacyActivistKit-test/README.md

 - No commercial use, please

 ---

-## 🎀 Last Words

-You’re not alone.
-You’re not too late.
-You *can* take back control of your digital life.
-And you deserve tools that respect you.

 This kit was made with care.
 We hope it helps you feel a little more powerful — and a little more protected — online.